somayarayan/udacity-fsdn-capstone-somaya/README.md

 ```

 Running this project locally means that it can´t access `Heroku` env variables.
-To fix this, you need to edit a few informations in `config.py`, so it can
+To fix this, you need to edit a few configurations in `config.py`, so it can
 correctly connect to a local database

 3. Change database config so it can connect to your local postgres database
 - Open `config.py` with your editor of choice.
-- Here you can see this dict:
+- Here you can see this configuration:
  ```python
 database_setup = {
     "database_name" : "casting",